DanCarzano/dotfiles-awesomewm/README.md

 - This config is using FreeDesktop and a heavily modified version of the PowerArrow Theme
 - The font to display icons on the bar is Font Awesome 6 Brands
-- Widget font is Deja Vu Sans Mono Bold
+- Widget font is DejaVu Sans Mono Bold
 - The compositor in use is Picom, the config for this is expected to be found in .config/picom/picom.conf

 # AwesomeWM - Rust